Yoric/ronin-time-bureaucrats/time-travel.md

 > * Extolling the Freedom of the People.
 > * Educating Citizens.
 > * Nobody goes anywhere without the say-so of the Political Officer.

-These are but a few examples of militarist Continuum Interactions.
-As usual, do not hesitate to come up with your own.

 ### The Academics